This repository serves as a local data platform for working with MTA data. It encompasses the following key functionalities:

 What does this repo use

 This project assumes you are using a code IDE, either locally such as with VSCode or with Github Codespaces.
-Codespaces can be ran by first making a free Github account, and then clicking the green Code button at the top of this repo, and then clicking the + button.
+Codespaces can be run by first making a free Github account, clicking the green Code button at the top of this repo, and then selecting Codespaces.

 Before proceeding, you will need to install uv